TACC/Core-Portal/README.md

 ### Testing

 Server-side python testing is run through pytest.
-Run `pytest -ra server` to run backend tests and display a report at the bottom of the output.
+Run `pytest -ra` from the `server` folder to run backend tests and display a report at the bottom of the output.

 Client-side javascript testing is run through Jest.
 Run `npm run test` from the `client` folder to ensure tests are running correctly.